Operation Hera: JO HERA 2007

 HERA 2007 coordinated the EU member states participating in the operation to manage irregular migrants arriving at the Canary Islands.
 HERA 2007 was implemented in two stages.
-First, between 23 April 2007 to 15 June 2007.
-The second stage was implemented between 12 July 2007 to November 2007.
+First, between 23 April 2007 and 15 June 2007.
+The second stage was implemented between 12 July 2007 and November 2007.
 The final date has not been confirmed.

 The first stage of HERA 2007 employed 3 vessels, 4 fast patrol boats, 1 helicopter, and 1 aircraft as operational resources.
 The second employed 5 vessels, 4 fast patrol boats, 2 helicopters, and 3 aircraft.
 Both stages utilised experts for interviews and identification of migrants.
 The total budget of HERA 2007 was 3.5 million euros.

 HERA 2007 managed to intercept 4,953 migrants, out of which 2,507 (roughly 50%) were diverted back to African shores.

 JO HERA 2008

-HERA 2008 was implemented between February to December 2008.
+HERA 2008 was implemented between February and December 2008.
 The main objective was to tackle the flows of migrants arriving at the Canary Islands from western Africa.

 HERA 2008 diverted 5,969 migrants back to African shores.